jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew13.md

 When a person sees it and hears it, it is his duty to sacrifice all that hinders his obtaining it, and to seek it with the earnestness with which other people seek for gold.
 The truth often lies buried: it is like rich veins of ore in the sacred Scriptures; it must be searched out with diligence, and its discovery will repay a man for all his sacrifices, [Luke 14:33](Luke14#v.33); [Philippians 3:8](Philippians3#v.8-9).
 #barnes

+#### v.49-50
+>This is how it will be at the end of the age.
+The angels will come and separate the wicked from the righteous <sup>50</sup>and throw them into the fiery furnace, where there will be weeping and gnashing of teeth.

 #### v.52
 >He said to them, "Therefore every teacher of the law who has been instructed about the kingdom of heaven is like the owner of a house who brings out his storeroom new treasures as well as old."